 When the ball becomes dead inbounds deep in a side zone (nearer the sideline than the hashmark), the covering official blows their whistle, marks the spot and leaves the ball in its position on the ground.
-If the play ends inbounds within two or three feet of the sideline, give the wind-the-clock signal unless the play results in a first down within the last two minutes of either half.
+If the play ends inbounds within two or three feet of the sideline, give the wind-the-clock signal unless the play results in a first down after the Two-Minute Timeout in each half.
 After all action has ceased, obtain a ball from a ball personnel to be placed at the inbounds line.
 A non-covering official should be alert to obtain a ball from a ball personnel and to relay it to the Referee or Umpire.